Skip to main content

 • You are apprehensive about taking chemistry and not confident in your math skills

-• You are not enrolled in Calculus (MATH 20 sequence- Math 10A or 20A must be completed before you can begin CHEM 6B).
+• You are not enrolled in Calculus (Math 10A or 20A must be completed before you can begin CHEM 6B) OR you do not otherwise meet the Math prerequisites to enroll in CHEM 6A

 You can find more details about these and all of our Chemistry courses here.